-One of the really interesting things about working at a mission-sending agency is that I have an excuse to be a global citizen.
-I participate in international conference calls and read blogs from far-off lands.
+One of the really interesting things about working at a mission-sending agency is that I get to participate in international conference calls and read blogs from far-off lands.

 So when I hear stories of aggression and corruption, or hard-heartedness and cynicism, more often than not, my response is to offer a silent prayer along the lines of, “God, why don’t you change these people?
 What’s wrong with them!”

-A few weeks ago, Jesus brought to mind a story from Luke’s gospel that felt as though it were told with my very issues in mind:
+But a few weeks ago, Jesus brought to mind a story from Luke’s gospel that felt as though it were told with my very issues in mind:

 He also told this parable to some who trusted in themselves that they were righteous, and treated others with contempt: “Two men went up into the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee, standing by himself, prayed thus: ‘God, I thank you that I am not like other men, extortioners, unjust, adulterers, or even like this tax collector.
 I fast twice a week; I give tithes of all that I get.’

-To a first century, Jewish audience, the Pharisee represented everything that was good.
-Pharisees were the most holy, the most devoted, the most obedient to the law, and as a result they had a lot of social standing.
+To a first-century, Jewish audience, the Pharisee represented everything that was good.
+Pharisees were the holiest, the most devoted, the most obedient to the law, and as a result, they had a lot of social standing.

 Tax collectors, on the other hand, were the worst of the worst.
 They were seen as traitors; working directly for the Romans who had invaded and conquered Israel.
 They made their living by greedy and corrupt means, taxing their own people for everything they could get their hands on, and were absolutely despised for it.
 So when Jesus lined up the Pharisee side by side with the tax collector and then pronounced the tax collector justified before God, it would have been a total shocker.